RealFill: Reference-Driven Generation for Authentic Image Completion: Related Work

 \section{Related Work}

-\textbf{Adapting Pre-trained Diffusion Models}.
-Diffusion models~\cite{ho2020denoising, song2021scorebased, dhariwal2021diffusion} have demonstrated superior performance in text-to-image (T2I) generation~\cite{ramesh2022hierarchical, saharia2022photorealistic, rombach2022high}.
-Recent works take advantage of this useful pre-trained image prior by fine-tuning these models, either for added controllability, personalization, or for specialized tasks.
-Personalization methods~\cite{ruiz2023dreambooth, ruiz2023hyperdreambooth, chen2023subject, gal2022image} propose to fine-tune the T2I model on a few choice images in order to achieve subject-driven generation, allowing for arbitrary text-driven generation of a given object or style.
-Other techniques instead fine-tune a T2I model to add new conditioning signals, either for image editing~\cite{kawar2023imagic, brooks2023instructpix2pix, wang2023imagen} or more controllable image generation~\cite{zhang2023adding, mou2023t2i, sohn2023styledrop}.
-This same approach has been shown to be useful for specialized tasks~\cite{liu2023zero1to3, raj2023dreambooth3d, wu2022tuneavideo, zhao2023unleashing} such as adding camera viewpoint conditioning, e.g., to aid in text-to-3D generation or converting a T2I model into a generative video model.
-Our method shows that a pre-trained T2I inpainting diffusion model can be adapted to perform reference-driven image completion.
+\textbf{Adapting Pretrained Diffusion Models}.
+Diffusion models~\cite{ho2020denoising, song2021scorebased, dhariwal2021diffusion} have shown strong performance in text-to-image (T2I) generation~\cite{ramesh2022hierarchical, saharia2022photorealistic, rombach2022high}.
+Recent works make use of this pretrained image prior by finetuning them for various tasks.
+Personalization methods propose to finetune the T2I model~\cite{ruiz2023dreambooth, ruiz2023hyperdreambooth, chen2023subject, avrahami2023break} or text embedding~\cite{gal2022image,voynov2023p+}, on a few images to achieve arbitrary text-driven generation of a given object or style.
+Other techniques instead finetune a T2I model to add new conditioning signals, either for image editing~\cite{kawar2023imagic, brooks2023instructpix2pix, wang2023imagen} or more controllable generation~\cite{zhang2023adding, mou2023t2i, sohn2023styledrop}.
+The same approach can be also applied to specialized tasks~\cite{liu2023zero1to3, raj2023dreambooth3d, wu2022tuneavideo, zhao2023unleashing} such as converting a T2I model into a 3D or video generation model.
+Our method shows that a pretrained T2I inpainting diffusion model can be adapted to perform reference-driven image completion.